-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - 1 cup almond flour

-- 3 Tbsp cacao powder
+- 3 tablespoon cacao powder

-- 1 cup chopped pecans (plus more to top, if desired)
+- 1 cup chopped pecans - plus more to top, if desired

-- In a skillet, melt the chocolate chips and coconut oil on the stove over medium-low heat.
+- Preheat oven to 350 F. In a skillet, melt the chocolate chips and coconut oil on the stove over medium-low heat.
 Remove from heat once melted to cool.